 - 124. Further chemical analysis was also completed in a region of the right wall of SW2019 that visually did not appear to have any enamelled coating (paint) remaining, an observation that is inconsistent with exposure from the Incident events.
-The Powertech Report confirms that: - The paint used on the inside walls of the tank was determined to be epoxy-based enamel from FT-IR analysis. - The referenced region was free of any coatings or deposits meaning there was an absence of any paint in this region. - Acetic acid from silicone could cause cracks in the paint, the paint lifting, or minor electrolytic corrosion as well as react with the Nebar seal causing a seal failure, water to leak into the tank, the paint to lift, and initiate the corrosion process. - Collection of degraded enamel just outside the no-paint region had a different spectral pattern than other paint areas in the tank indicating a chemical degradation by more than just thermal exposure from the fire.
+The Powertech Report confirms that: - The paint used on the inside walls of the tank was determined to be epoxy-based enamel from FT-IR analysis. - The referenced region was free of any coatings or deposits meaning there was an absence of any paint in this region. - the corrosion process.